 Jean McCarney, an elementary and special education teacher, and her husband Jim, a stay at home dad, self employed builder, and small business owner, knew that they wanted to establish a camp for children.
 They became more aware of the value of providing an environment where children could explore the outdoors, discover and grow as they raised their two sons.

 In 2003, Jean’s Place was created and the McCarneys began a small day camp.
 Janemarie McKay, an elementary and special education teacher and her husband Bill, an educator and school administrator, joined forces with the McCarneys in 2008 to expand opportunities by offering seasonal programs for groups of children to spend a day immersed in environmental activities.
 Encouraged by the McKays and others, the McCarneys moved forward with even more ambitious plans and in July 2012, they proudly formed a nonprofit organization, Rock Hollow Woods Environmental Learning Center.

 Today, a dedicated group of volunteers with diverse skills and experience have come together to share their passion for teaching and sharing their love of nature at Rock Hollow Woods Environmental Learning Center.
-Their mission is to provide children with opportunities to discover the natural world and empower them to protect their environment.
-The organization has a 34-acre site that offers opportunities to wander the woods, stream, meadows, and open spaces as well as enjoy a variety of quality programs, presented by qualified educators and experts.
+Their mission is to provide children with outside opportunities to discover and learn about the natural world and empower them to protect their environment.
+The organization has a 77-acre site that offers opportunities to wander the woods, stream, meadows, and open spaces as well as enjoy a variety of quality programs, presented by qualified educators and experts.